MichaelLarocca/blog-michael-jude-larocca/posts/2022/01-22/TechTalks.md

 Chris Miller's new Twitter Space show "Tech Talks" is already proving to be a MUST LISTEN to show.
 Tech Talks premise is to "get to know the person behind the tech," but with tech industry intervention from professionals such as Danny Thompson, it's proving to be much more!

 Be sure to tune in LIVE to Chris Miller's "Tech Talks" Tuesdays and Thursdays at 10 am EST, or listen to the replay.
 All episodes are recorded Twitter Spaces!

+---

+###### Are you now interested in Chris Miller's new Twitter Space show "Tech Talks"?
+Have you already listened to the latest episode?
+Please share the article and comment!